j-c8778/English_Please/README.md

 [x] 0.1.0 - Adds Configuration using JSON file, first .exe version using PyInstaller
 [ ] 0.1.1 - Adds Configuration Interface using CLI
 [ ] 0.1.2 - Adds custom exception handling, and improved logging
+[ ] 0.1.3 - Converts path methods from 4 individual methods to a single method with 2 arguments vice 1 argument
 [ ] 0.1.3 - Adds default locations based on screen resolution
 [ ] 0.1.4 - If path 1 or path 2 targets not found, uses default locations and logs custom warning